JustAman62/open-f1/README.md

 All session data, whether live or pre-recorded, is sent to a `Channel` that acts as a delayed-queue.
 After a short delay, data points are pulled from the queue and processed, leading to updates on the timing screens.
 The amount of this delay can be changed with the <kbd>M</kbd>/<kbd>N</kbd> `Delay` actions whilst on the timing screens.
 Hold <kbd>⇧ Shift</kbd> to change the delay by 30 seconds instead of 5.
 When using `openf1-console` during a live session, you may wish to increase this delay to around ~50 seconds (actual number may vary) to match with the broadcast delay and avoid being spoiled about upcoming action.

-Simulated session start with a calculated delay equal to the amount of time between the start of the actual session and now.
+Simulated sessions start with a calculated delay equal to the amount of time between the start of the actual session and now.
 This means you can decrease the delay with the <kbd>N</kbd> `Delay` action to fast-forward through the session.

 #### Using the Cursor